Go on to Part Five

 During the ABC In Concert performance filmed near Los Angeles in

-October 1974, Derek told the crowd that the band would be returning to Los
+late 1974, Derek told the crowd that the band would be returning to Los Angeles

-simply have been referring to this planned Long Beach show, or either of the
+have been referring to this planned Long Beach show, or either of the Feb.
+13

 Feb.
 8 Fresno,